 Thus, a Chapter 13 cramdown can not only save your car but also save you thousands of dollars.
 Also, keep in mind that you can also use Chapter 13 to catch up on missed payments.

-Making the Cramdown Permanent.
-You must complete your Chapter 13 plan to make the cramdown of the balance an interest rate permanent.
+You must complete your Chapter 13 plan to make the cramdown of the balance and interest rate permanent.
 If you do not complete your Chapter 13 plan, the original balance and interest rate may be restored and back interest added to the balance.

-Non-filing Co-Debtors.
-Generally, if you have a co-debtor on a vehicle loan who is not in bankruptcy, it is not practical to cramdown an auto loan.
+Generally, if you have a co-debtor on a vehicle loan who has not filed for bankruptcy with you, it is not practical to cramdown an auto loan.
 This situation is common when a husband and wife took out the auto loan together, and only the husband or the wife files for Chapter 13 bankruptcy.
 In such cases, the creditor may object to the cramdown or possibly seek compensation or repossession after the bankruptcy is over.
-That being said, it is sometimes possible to obtain a creditor’s agreement to the cramdown, if the alternative is Chapter 7 for both debtors.
+That being said, it is sometimes possible to obtain a creditor's agreement to the cramdown, if the alternative is Chapter 7 for both debtors.

 Example: Marie takes out a car loan with Big Credit Union.
 She has been making payments on time but still owes $5,000.
 (The car is worth about $10,000.)
 Big Credit Union has cross-collateralization provisions in all of its auto loans.
 Marie later takes out a $5000 personal loan from Big Credit Union and opens a Big Credit Union credit card, which has a balance of $10,000.
 Although Marie owes only $10,000 on her car loan, her car is now collateral for the $10,000 she owes on the credit card and the $5000 personal loan.
 In other words, rather than owing $5,000 on her car, she now owes $20,000 ($5000 car loan + $10,000 credit card + $5000 personal loan = $20,000).
 Moreover, if she misses a credit card or loan payment, the credit union could repossess her car.